GSA/challenges-and-prizes/_all-challenges/1102-innovative-technology-solutions-for-social-care-referrals.md

 how-to-enter: >-
   <p><strong>Phase 1 Submission Requirements</strong></p>

-  <p>Applications for Phase 1 of this Challenge are due by Monday, December 14, 2020 by 11:59 PM EST. The identified Official Representative (individual, team or legal entity) may apply for this Challenge by submitting an application by email to <a href="mailto:ami.patel@acl.hhs.gov">ami.patel@acl.hhs.gov</a>.
+  <p>Applications for Phase 1 of this Challenge are due by Monday, December 14, 2020 by 11:59 PM EST. The identified Official Representative (individual, team or legal entity) may apply for this Challenge by submitting an application by email to ami.patel@acl.hhs.gov.
 The application for Phase 1 of the Challenge shall meet the following requirements:

   </p>